-The first job is to pick a commodity broker.
-Almost all commodity brokers offer online trading, but there are some that specialize in online trading.
-TradeStation offers one such platform.
-TradeStation offers a versatile trading platform when it comes to charts, quotes, strategy analysis, as well as order entry.
-Many other online brokers offer an excellent product, good service, and low commission rates.
-Two other examples are Interactive Brokers and Options Express.
+An important task for trading online is to pick a commodities broker.
+Almost all commodities brokers offer online trading, but there are some that specialize in online trading.
+TradeStation.com is an online broker platform that offers versatile trading when it comes to charts, quotes, strategy analysis, and order entry.

 Commodities Account Paperwork

+Sufficient income, trading experience, and credit are critical elements when a broker considers your suitability.
 Not everyone who completes the account forms is suitable to open a commodities account.
-A broker may use discretion on whether a potential customer is an acceptable risk and is suited to trade commodities.
-Sufficient income, trading experience, and credit are critical elements of suitability
+A broker may use discretion on whether a potential customer is an acceptable risk and is suited for commodities trading.

 Before You Start Trading Commodities Online

 Once you select an online commodity broker, and you receive approval for trading, the next step is to fund the account.
-It is up to the individual as to the amount of funding or account size when you open an account.
+While many brokers have minimum limits, it is up to the individual to determine the amount of funding over the required minimum when you open an account.
 One's comfort level and risk tolerance are important considerations when funding an account.

 Before you commence trading with actual money, it is important to develop a well-researched trading plan.
 Many commodity brokers offer simulations to practice with before you put capital to work.
-Training and simulations will familiarize you with placing orders and could save the prospective trader from making critical order entry errors while helping with the development of a coherent and efficient plan for approaching markets.
+Training and simulations will familiarize you with placing orders and could save you from making critical order entry errors.

-Therefore, it is important to learn all you can about the underlying supply and demand fundamentals for that asset.
-There is a wealth of information available for free from the commodity exchanges as well as from a variety of trade organizations and government agencies that supply commodity data free of charge.
+Therefore, it is important to learn all you can about the underlying supply and demand fundamentals for that commodity and the derivatives that are being traded.
+There is a wealth of information available for free from the commodity exchanges and trade organizations.
+Government agencies supply commodity data free of charge.

-In the energy markets, the API and EIA are excellent sources of information.
-In grains, soft commodity, and animal protein markets, the U.S. Department of Agriculture issues weekly and monthly reports that include invaluable data and analysis.
+In the energy markets, the API and EIA (American Petroleum Institute and Energy Information Administration) are excellent sources of information.
+In grains, soft commodities, and animal protein markets, the U.S. Department of Agriculture issues weekly and monthly reports that include invaluable data and analysis.

 The most successful traders are masters of efficiency.
 Mastering online trading requires a level of expertise that comes from hard work and study.
-Most online trading platforms have many resources for their customers.
 Make sure you use all of the information that is at your disposal.
-The platforms want you to succeed because a successful customer is one who will be in the markets and trading for the long haul.
+The platforms want you to succeed because a successful customer makes them successful as well.